KatlegoMokethi/CS-TimetableApp/README.md

 # CS-TimetableApp
 Final year project: Timetable App for all courses within the department of Computer Science &amp; Informatics

+# About the application
+Refer to the "PROJECT DOCUMENTATION" file

 ## Requirements
 *	Be easy to use.
 *	Usable on both mobile devices and desktops.